 Performance.
 You’ll take courses in acting, dance, directing, and vocal performance.

-- Design and Production.
+Design.
 Learn stagecraft, basic design, color, and production fundamentals.

-- Literary.
+Literary.
 Make the most of studying theater in a liberal arts setting by immersing yourself in dramatic literature and take advantage of the rare opportunity for undergraduates to explore dramaturgy.

 You’re On: When the scene changes from the classroom to the real world!

 Doing is learning, and there’s no substitute for it.
 In Student New Works and Theater for Community Impact, cornerstone courses in the program, students take the reins themselves and explore the possibilities of theater to inspire social change, both on campus and off.
 Productions run the spectrum from classical to contemporary to musical theater, and students can play the part of performer, writer, director, designer, stage manager, dramaturg (literary adviser), or technician.